 - See our access page for more information

-Please note one film in the Main Gallery includes nudity.
+Please note one film in the Main Gallery and some drawings in Gallery 2 contain nudity.
+One film in the Main Gallery depicts animal slaughter.

 Please note there are two sculptures in the main gallery which have low, repetitive mechanical sounds.